-Student Support Services (SSS) at both campuses of Trinidad State Junior College help first generation and low-income students stay in college and meet their educational goals.
+Student Support Services (SSS) at both campuses of Trinidad State Junior College help first-generation and low-income students stay in college and meet their educational goals.
 Eligible participants may receive the following services:

-- Tutoring and study group assistance for any student in any TSJC course. - Drop in assistance in completing writing assignments for any course. - Drop in assistance for all students in any level of mathematics. - State-of-the-art computer lab for word processing and writing assignments. - Financial Aid guidance and counseling including assistance with completion of applications and forms. - Grant aid for qualified participants. - Guidance in identifying a course of study & defining career goals for SSS eligible students. - Advising and visits (all expenses paid) to assist in transferring to a four-year college or university for SSS eligible students.
+- Tutoring and study group assistance for any student in any TSJC course. - Drop-in assistance in completing writing assignments for any course. - Drop-in assistance for all students in any level of mathematics. - State-of-the-art computer lab for word processing and writing assignments. - Financial Aid guidance and counseling including assistance with completion of applications and forms. - Grant aid for qualified participants. - Guidance in identifying a course of study & defining career goals for SSS eligible students. - Advising and visits (all expenses paid) to assist in transferring to a four-year college or university for SSS eligible students.

-Student Support Services are located above the Library on the Trinidad Campus and in the Learning Center on the Valley Campus.
-For additional information, call (719) 846-5569 or (719)-589-7063.
+Student Support Services are located in the library on the main floor of the Trinidad Campus and in the Learning Center on the Valley Campus.
+For additional information, call (719) 846-5569 or (719)-589-7135.